 - The volunteer Crisis Counselor will help you move from a hot moment to a cool moment

 Short term individual counseling is offered to help students gain a deeper understanding of the sources of their difficulties.
-These insights are then translated into plans for action that the student can carry out in his/her daily life.
+These insights are then translated into plans for action that the student can carry out in their daily life.

 Counselors also provide intervention and support designed to assist students who are experiencing academic difficulties in collaboration with the academic schools and other support services on campus to provide assistance to students.